Lantern Ski History

 Feature photo credit: Aaron Orlando, Revelstoke Mountaineer

-This past Jan 1st, 2019 marked the 25th edition of the Lantern Ski at the Mt Macpherson ski trails!
+Jan 1st, 2019 marked the 25th edition of the Lantern Ski at the Mt Macpherson ski trails.
 In honour, and in response to a number of questions we received, we decided to compile a short history of the event, according to past organizers.

-Back then we didn’t have lanterns, so we rented them from Soverign Lakes.
-Brian Abear made two trips all the way to Vernon, to pick up all the lanterns and the posts, and presumably one or two trips back to return them after the event!
+Back then we didn’t have lanterns, so we rented them from Sovereign Lakes.
+Brian Abear made two trips all the way to Vernon, to pick up the lanterns and the posts, and presumably one or two trips back to return them after the event!

 One year later, we used Larch Hills’ lanterns.
 Robyn Abear made the trip this time.
 Larch Hills was kind to share them, but concerned about all of the transportation and possible damage to the lanterns.

 In mid-2000, Rubyanne Meda started an initiative called ‘Light the Loop’ which asked members to tack on $10 to their membership fees to purchase lanterns.
 Each lantern cost about $10 so you kind of owned a lantern.
 About $1500 was raised.
 Woo hoo!

 When the lanterns were purchased, the club needed a good way to store them.
 A work party was organized to construct boxes at Ken Gibson’s house.
 The lantern poles were also made at this time.

 Bev Clark was also involved from almost the start.
 She remembers Mickey Olsen driving the groomer up to Ole Sandberg cabin packed with supplies: cookies from the Chalet Bakery, home-made mulled wine, left over Christmas goodies donated by members, a generator for Christmas lights, and a gas stove as back up for the wood stove.